PHL238 Logical & Critical Thinking

 - Recognize common invalid logical argument forms and syllogistic fallacies and demonstrate proficiency in identifying strong from weak inductive arguments.

-- Employ different methods to distinguish between arguments, reasons, conclusions, premises, and suppressed assumptions present in ordinary human discourse.
+- Identify arguments, reasons, conclusions, premises, and suppressed assumptions present in ordinary human discourse.

 - Recognize the common invalid argument forms and syllogistic fallacies used in argumentation.